 Wood is the cheapest, at around $25 a box.
 Wood has been used forever for beehives and many are hesitant to move away from it to newer materials so it is still the most common material, however, in my opinion, it is the least beneficial of the 3 choices.
 Wooden beehives need to either be painted or oiled to protect the wood from rotting.
-Oil needs to re-applied every few years.
+Oil needs to be re-applied every few years.
 Even with painting or oiling, you will still probably only get 15 years out of it before needing replacing.
 They also can be prone to mould and moisture build-up in colder months.

-Plastic beehives are usually more expensive than wood at around $35 a box however they do not require painting and will pretty much last forever.
+Plastic beehives are usually more expensive than wood at around $37 to $42 a box however they do not require painting and will pretty much last forever.
 I quite like the plastic beehives from Nuplas.
 They have a flat rate of $40 shipping anywhere in Australia, which is great.
 They are rated by the manufacturer for a minimum of 30 years UV exposure, so I expect if that is the minimum they will last forever.

 High-Density Foam Beehives